Doviic/databasesystems/README.md

+#EventU

+Event U is a University Event Scheduler.

-# SB Admin rewritten in Angular6 and Bootstrap 4
+##SB Admin rewritten in Angular6 and Bootstrap 4

 Simple Dashboard Admin App built using Angular 6 and Bootstrap 4